-Russell Goldsmith was joined in the studios of markettiers4dc with three fellow podcasters.
+Russell Goldsmith was joined in the studio by three fellow podcasters.

 - Tom Ollerton, Marketing and Innovation Director at We Are Social, and Alastair Cole, Chief Innovation Officer at Partners Andrews Aldridge, who together, produce the Innovation Ramble, a podcast that only launched a few months ago but that has had the backing of The Drum.

 The aim of this episode was to investigate how brands and organisations could use podcasting as part of their communications mix, be that sponsoring existing content or creating their own.

 There were a number of take outs from the show and tips that were provided.

 Tom’s view was that podcasting is a long form format, something you can listen to on a walk or the commute, although Neville stressed the fact that you can, of course, listen to podcasts whilst doing other things, unlike video or the written word.
 In that respect, it’s no different to radio, which as the latest RAJAR figures will show, is listened to more than ever in the UK.